 How to nail your UCAS application

-We want all WaterBear applicants to thrive and reach their full potential, so we have put together all the best ways to nail your UCAS application.
+We want all WaterBear applicants to thrive and reach their full potential, so we have put together some of the best ways to nail your UCAS application.

 We know you have what it takes, but if you don’t tell us, we’ll never know!
 The personal statement is the perfect place for you to tell us about who you are.
 Make sure to include any and all musical experiences that have formed your career goals and aspirations.
-When it comes to qualifications, make sure you tell us your most recent qualifications to date and what you are currently studying.
+When it comes to qualifications, tell us your most recent qualifications to date and what you are currently studying for.
 And finally, references.
 Make sure your referees know you musically.
-Include everything that UCAS asks of you, and you are on to a winner!
+Include everything UCAS asks of you, and you are on to a winner!

 We receive a huge amount of applications so the more direct you can be the better.
 Alongside selling yourself and your experience we want to know why a music degree is right for you.
 Also, why this course specifically?
 What will having this degree help you achieve?
 Will this be a vehicle to your greater goals?
 Remember, this course is for you, so we want you to get the most out of it and steer you in the right direction.